 Scenario 1: The Resistant Sales Team

 A company implements a state-of-the-art CRM with world-class features.
-Sales reps, who weren't consulted during selection, view the system as "corporate surveillance" that creates extra work without personal benefit.
-They enter minimal required data and keep their real pipeline information in personal spreadsheets.
+Sales reps, who weren't consulted during selection, view the system as "corporate surveillance" that creates extra work.
+They enter minimal required data and keep their real pipeline in personal spreadsheets.

 The technology is excellent.
 Adoption is dismal.